 Couples who plan to fly into the sunset should get a “luxury travel” credit card with flexible rewards.
 Despite having hefty annual fees, these types of cards will essentially take you farther, open up the possibility of flying first class, and offer things like lounge access, hotel elite status, travel credits and more.
 With these cards, you’ll be able to transfer your hard-earned reward points to a number of airline and hotel partners—which is not something that all credit cards do.

-If you or your partner is loyal to a particular hotel or airline brand, or travel on a specific airline for work, then a co-branded hotel or airline card is another smart option (and this is not an either-or proposition… you can get any combination of cards as long as you have good enough credit and can pay off the various minimum spends required to get the bonus points from each program).
-Co-branded cards — joint ventures between Amex, Visa or Mastercard and a hotel or airline — can be lucrative, but keep in mind you won’t have as much flexibility with travel and rewards (you have to fly Delta if you get a Delta card and stay at a Hyatt if you get a a Hyatt card).
-Large hotel chains such as Hilton, Hyatt, SPG/Marriott, Ritz-Carlton and IHG all have their own co-branded cards, as do airlines like Delta, American, Southwest and United.
+If you or your partner is loyal to a particular hotel or airline brand, or travels on a specific airline for work, then a co-branded hotel or airline card is another smart option (and this is not an either-or proposition… you can get any combination of cards as long as you have good enough credit and can pay off the various minimum spends required to get the bonus points from each program).
+Co-branded cards — joint ventures between Amex, Visa or Mastercard and a hotel or airline — can be lucrative, but keep in mind you won’t have as much flexibility with travel and rewards (you have to fly Delta if you get a Delta card and stay at a Hyatt if you get a Hyatt card).
+Large hotel chains such as Hilton, Hyatt, Marriott, and IHG all have their own co-branded cards, as do airlines like Delta, American, Southwest and United.